Privacy-Lab-Latam-Builders/aleph-2024-hackaton-mvp/README.md

 Step 2: Integrate with ZAMA FHEvm to handle encryption and smart contract generation.

-Step 3: Develop bid submission logic with wallet integration and ZKP generation.
+Step 3: Develop bid submission logic with wallet integration.

 Step 4: Build the evaluation logic in the smart contract for the proposed MVP sample.